Wine Country adds new ultra-luxury resort in the midst of a pandemic shutdown

 Of course, nobody at Montage ever imagined the Healdsburg property woulfd be making its debut in the middle of a global pandemic.

 Since April, the leisure and hospitality industry has lost about 3.5 million jobs — a truly staggering amount.
-While federal stimulus helped companies stay afloat early in the pandemic, a recent survey from the American Hotel & Lodging Association showed that nearly three-quarters of hoteliers say they likely won’t survive another six months without more relief.
+While federal stimulus helped companies stay afloat early in the pandemic,

 This conundrum certainly is on Fuerstman’s mind.